clusters on the native dead wood

 Main Threats

 Habitat loss from forest clearance and removal of decaying logs.
-Climate change reducing forest floor moisture.
-Collection by mushroom enthusiasts.
+Climate change reducing moisture.

 Population

-New Zealand's native oyster mushroom on dead hardwood logs in native forests.
-Golden-yellow to olive-brown caps grow in overlapping clusters with an aniseed-like smell.
-Prized by foragers.
+New Zealand's native oyster mushroom on dead hardwood logs.
+Golden-yellow caps with aniseed smell.

 Conservation Status